 1 – Modern French Versus Classic French Pronunciation

-Many students learn French in school: traditionally, French language classes have a strong focus on grammar, written French and literature, with a few chances to practice spoken French conversations.
+Many students learn French pronunciation in school: although this has been changing lately, French language classes traditionally have a strong focus on grammar, written French and literature, with a few chances to speak French in conversations.

 French is an evolving language, and even more so than in English, there is nowadays a huge difference between:

 - traditional French like it’s taught in textbooks, most French learning methods or spoken by most politicians or intellectuals, TV newscasters etc…

 - the French everybody (I insist, everybody: me, my mom, my daughter…) speaks when we are in a relaxed environment.

 The way we speak French in France today affects the French Pronunciation, the French language vocabulary and even the French grammar and the sentence structure.

 In this article, I will give you many example of modern spoken French sentences, and will point out the modern French pronunciation.